tst9bar/tst.legal/Readme.md

-Hello visitors.
+Hello, visitors!

-This is obviously the repository hosting my https://tst.legal Page.
-This new website (domain) is supposedly for 'professional' use simply because literally everyone who sees my https://tst.bar or brief@tst.bar was unable to not associate `bar` with pub.
-This is even the case for those legal professionals who themselves refer counsel or barrister to bar all the time.
+This is the repository hosting my https://tst.legal Github Page, which contains nothing but a link to my website https://tst.bar and email brief@tst.bar.

+Wonder why?
+Because literally everyone seeing them was unable to not associate `bar` with a bar.
+This is even so for those in the legal profession who themselves refer to counsel or barrister as bar all the time.
-So, I purchase this domain.

 That's it.

-Thank you for visitting https://tst.bar.
-See you there.
+See you at https://tst.bar.